Relationship of Peter Mandelson and Jeffrey Epstein: Starmer's response

-"Let me start by saying that the victims of Epstein are at the forefront of our minds.
-He was a despicable criminal who committed the most heinous crimes and destroyed the lives of so many women and girls.
-The ambassador has repeatedly expressed his deep regret for his association with Epstein, and he is right to do so.
-I have confidence in him, and he is playing an important role in the UK–US relationship."

-Starmer sacked Mandelson the next day, 11 September, after emails emerged showing Mandelson encouraged Epstein to "fight for early release" from jail in 2008.
-Starmer described Mandelson's comments as "reprehensible" and said they contradicted his government's stance on violence against women and girls.

-Downing Street sources stated that the newly published emails revealed a relationship with Epstein that was"materially different" from what was known at the time of the appointment.
+Downing Street sources stated that the newly published emails revealed a relationship with Epstein that was "materially different" from what was known at the time of the appointment.
 Starmer said he was not "at all" satisfied with Mandelson's responses to questions from government officials.
 Starmer claimed that while he knew at PMQs that the Foreign Office was investigating the emails, he was not made aware of their full content until later that evening, after PMQs.
 He told Channel 4 News he was "angry to have been put in that position".
 Some reports suggested Starmer was deliberately kept in the dark by his team.
 While the Foreign Office later acknowledged that Mandelson was not given in-depth vetting before the appointment, a full review of vetting processes has been avoided, leading to further questions from the Opposition.
-Critics, including Leader of the Opposition and Conservative leader, Kemi Badenoch, and Leader of the Liberal Democrats, Ed Davey, have accused Starmer of poor judgment, dishonesty, and hiding from scrutiny.
+Critics, including Leader of the Opposition and Conservative leader Kemi Badenoch and Leader of the Liberal Democrats Ed Davey, have accused Starmer of poor judgement, dishonesty, and hiding from scrutiny.

-A source close to Starmer revealed that the prime minister is "frustrated and a bit angry" at the scandal, because "he is having to deal with the conduct of others, rather than show what he is trying to do."
+A source close to Starmer revealed that the prime minister is "frustrated and a bit angry" at the scandal, because "he is having to deal with the conduct of others, rather than show what he is trying to do".
 The scandal has been described as particularly damaging for the Starmer ministry, starting days after the tax scandal surrounding former Deputy Prime Minister Angela Rayner.
-It has also been described as damaging for the UK's negotiations with Trump, due to Trump's own relationship with Epstein which had been the source of major controversy earlier in the year.
+It has also been described as damaging for the UK's negotiations with Trump, due to Trump's own relationship with Epstein which has also been the source of major controversy.
 In his first interview since Mandelson was dismissed, Starmer said: "I don't particularly think anger helps here, but I feel let down.
 I feel that the process was gone through and now information has come to light which had I known it at the time, I wouldn't have appointed him."
 Starmer began facing leadership questions amid the scandal, with many Labour MPs expressing public and private frustration with the prime minister's leadership.
-MPs reportedly viewed underperformance in the 2026 United Kingdom local elections and next Senedd election as a likely catalyst for a leadership challenge.
+MPs reportedly viewed underperformance in the May 2026 United Kingdom local elections, 2026 Scottish Parliament election and 2026 Senedd election as a likely catalyst for a leadership challenge.